EU experts: closing borders 'ineffective' for coronavirus

 The principle of free movement of people in the EU was already in danger in 2015 when some member states introduced border check due to the migration crisis.

-Today, six EU countries - Germany, France, Austria, Denmark, Sweden and Norway - still have temporary border controls to prevent irregular migrant flows.
+Today, six countries - Germany, France, Austria, Denmark, Sweden and Norway - still have temporary border controls to prevent irregular migrant flows.

 However, any member state can notify the EU authorities of the intention of closing borders temporary due to the coronavirus outbreak - a decision that can only be made by member states and that cannot be vetoed by the European Commission.
 None have yet done so.